tfrasc/RES-Continuous-Music-Extension/README.md

 - no_chrome_api: This branch opens up a new tab by grabbing the url from each thread title.

 ## Usage
-After installing the extension, to ensure that the music continuously streams when you're using a different Chrome tab, please visit the Chrome flags page (visit the URL `chrome://flags`) and find the Gesture requirement for media playback flag (visit the URL `chrome://flags/#disable-gesture-requirement-for-media-playback`) and make sure that you DISABLE this flag.
+After installing the extension, to ensure that the music continuously streams when you're using a different Chrome tab, please visit the Chrome flags page (`chrome://flags`) and find the Gesture requirement for media playback flag (`chrome://flags/#disable-gesture-requirement-for-media-playback`) and make sure that you DISABLE this flag.
 This will allow JavaScript to run on inactive tabs and will continuously stream your music :).

 ## Issues, bugs, and improvements
 Issues, bugs, and improvements are always welcome and encouraged!
 Please submit a GitHub issue [here](https://github.com/tfrasc/Radio-Reddit-Chrome-Extension/issues) and your submission will be addressed as soon as possible.
 Remember, this extension is currently in active development and new implementations, fixes and improvements will be added regularly.